 You will need to fill out some general information, give us the contact information for two references, and answer some brief essay questions.
-You may wish to download the application PDF (11 pages) to find the essay questions that relate to the position(s) you wish to apply for and write your answers before starting the online application form.
-You may also apply for positions with YA@GA and Youth Caucus, if applicable.
+You may wish to download the application PDF (9 pages) to find the essay questions that relate to the position(s) you wish to apply for and write your answers before starting the online application form.
+You may also apply for positions with YA@GA and GA Youth Staff, if applicable.
 You may only be selected for one GA staff position, however.
-Selection is done by the staff in the Office of Youth and Young Adult Ministries.
+Selection is done by the staff in the Office of Lifespan Faith Engagement.

 Thrive YA@GA Coordinator Responsibilities

-- Work with the YA@GA Co-Facilitators, Youth Caucus staff and the Office of Youth and Young Adult Ministries, DRUUMM and Black Lives of UU before GA, primarily through email and monthly video calls, to collaborate on programming, including informal programs, that will build community among UU youth and young adults of color, deepen the spiritual life of UU youth and young adults of color and connect UU youth and young adults of color to a wider community of UUs of color.
+- Work with the YA@GA Co-Facilitators, Youth Caucus staff and the Office of Lifespan Faith Engagement, DRUUMM and Black Lives of UU before GA, primarily through email and monthly video calls, to collaborate on programming, including informal programs, that will build community among UU youth and young adults of color, deepen the spiritual life of UU youth and young adults of color and connect UU youth and young adults of color to a wider community of UUs of color.

 - Host our annual lunches for UU youth and young adults of color at GA.